jamesquinlan/principles-programming-languages/topics/c1_intro.md

     sum += data;
 }
 ```
 Can you describe exactly how the computer handles the `for` and `if` statements?
-This is structured control abstraction.
+This is a structured control abstraction.

 Other structured control abstraction include: __subprograms__, __functions__, and __maps__.